-Unless using an exit taper, the exit move is not synchronized to the spindle speed and will be a rapid move.
+Unless using an exit taper, the exit move (traverse to original X) is not synchronized to the spindle speed.
 With a slow spindle, the exit move might take only a small fraction of a revolution.
 If the spindle speed is increased after several passes are complete, subsequent exit moves will require a larger portion of a revolution, resulting in a very heavy cut during the exit move.
 This can be avoided by providing a relief groove at the exit, or by not changing the spindle speed while threading.

-The final position of the tool will be at the end of the drive line.
+The final position of the tool will be at the end of the "drive line".
 A safe Z move will be needed with an internal thread to remove the tool from the hole.